ForEvolve/MetaPackages/README.md

 # MetaPackages
-This the home of the ForEvolve Framework metapackages.
+This the home of the ForEvolve Framework meta-packages.

-To be simpler, I created this NuGet package that contains all other ForEvolve packages.
+To be simpler, I created this repository containing a NuGet package that includes all other ForEvolve packages.
+*I may create more meta-packages in the future, hence the plural name of the repository.*

-It should be easier to use the ForEvolve Framework without knowing what packages are needed for what.
+It should be easier to use the ForEvolve Framework without knowing the packages division.
-If you prefer fine-grained package referencing, you can still do it.
+If you prefer fine-grained packages referencing, you can still do it.

 **This is still in prototyping mode**